 When was PHP 8 released?

-The next release, PHP 8.2, will be in November 2022 when PHP 7.4 reaches the end of it's community support – as they say, one door closes, another door opens.
+PHP 8.2 was released in November 2022, coincided with the end of PHP 7.4's community support.
+As they say, one door closes, another door opens.

 Why should you upgrade to PHP 8?